 With the destruction of the house at Machodoc, Thomas and his family probably took refuge at his brother Henry’s estate – Lee Hall.
 Undeterred by the loss of his home, Thomas began to involve himself deeply in the affairs of the colony.
 In 1733, he resigned his lucrative position as Naval Officer of the Potomac to fill the Council of State seat left vacant by the death of Robert “King” Carter.

 It was not until 1734 that Thomas finally took the legal steps necessary to record his ownership of the “Clifts.”
 He renamed it Stratford, after his grandfather’s estate in England and began construction.
 No records exist to indicate when Stratford was built, though construction is generally thought to have commenced in the late 1730s.
 Materials were readily at hand.
 From the surrounding woods came timber.
 The bricks were fired on-site from the plentiful clay underfoot, and the Potomac yielded oyster shells for mortar.
-From these simple elements, English craftsmen, with local labor hired by Thomas Lee, created a house that, after 250 years, remains strong and elegant.
+From these simple elements, English craftsmen, with local labor hired by Thomas Lee, and enslaved Africans created a house that, after 250 years, remains strong and elegant.